spectivePer/Splits/Sprint Planning/Sprint Planning 2.md

 Paul: Working on setting up Login Flow up to the HomeView

 Jocelyn: Create list of view controllers, timeline of project, testing plan for feedback, and integration of Stripe

+Shaumik: Currently working on scanning receipts to assign due payment to each user.
+This will be done by using an OCR model.